 Constructed by using the four elements – earth, water, fire and air, the architect hopes to promote a harmonious lifestyle with the surrounding environment and also raise awareness about the damages of modern construction to nature.

-Octavio Mendoza, who’s passionate about clay sculpture, had built plenty of building and houses before the idea came to him in July 1999.
-It took him and several workers thirteen years to complete the project and used more than 400 tons of clay.
+Octavio Mendoza, who’s passionate about clay sculpture, had built plenty of buildings and houses before the idea came to him in July 1999.
+It took him and several workers thirteen years to complete the project, and used more than 400 tons of clay.

-The shape and interior of the house are out of the world.
-It looks like a giant cake on the outside, and unique on the inside.
-It has bedrooms, bathrooms, kitchen, reading room and it’s completely habitable.
+The shape and interior of the house are out of this world.
+It looks like a giant cake on the outside and is unique on the inside.
+It has bedrooms, bathrooms, a kitchen, reading room, and it’s completely habitable.
 It has electricity too, but I’m not sure about running water, because I didn’t turn the tap.

 This unique orb-shaped skylight and the large window in the living room provide natural lighting in the house.

-Most of the furniture in the house such as the beds, shelves, tables, kitchen counter, and the seats were all sculpted in clay.
+Most of the furniture in the house, such as the beds, shelves, tables, kitchen counter, and seats were all sculpted in clay.